devnull-tools/boteco/channels/boteco-channel-irc/README.md

 Just use the config `tools.devnull.boteco.channel.irc`.
 The supported properties are:

+- `income.enabled`: if the channel should process incoming messages (defaults to `false`)
+- `outcome.enabled`: if the channel should process outcome messages (defaults to `false`)
+- `connection.check`: if the channel should check if the connection is lost and try to reconnect (defaults to `false`)
+- `connection.check.interval`: the interval in which the channel will check for the connection status (defaults to `1m`)
 - `irc.nick`: the nickname to use (defaults to `'boteco'`)
 - `irc.server`: the server to connect (defaults to `'localhost'`)
 - `irc.port`: the port to connect (defaults to `'6667'`)